Cold Calling vs. Cold Emailing: Which One Works Best

 Cold calling creates immediate opportunities for conversion.
 Live conversations let you handle objections in real-time and qualify leads on the spot – explaining why 82% of buyers who answer cold calls agree to meetings.

-- Cold emailing path
+- Cold emailing's path:

 The email journey typically requires more touchpoints.
 Data shows that sending a first and second follow-up email increases your chances of getting a reply by 21% and 25% respectively.
-And don't give up early—55% of all replies come from follow-up emails, not the initial outreach.

 The ROI breakdown

-Now let's talk money – because at the end of the day, that's what matters most:
+Now let's talk money, because at the end of the day, that's what matters most.

 For cold calling, your budget needs to cover: